 This article covers Vibration sensor basics and Vibration sensor types including its applications.
-It describes different types of Vibration sensor viz. pin and spring, Piezoelectric, chip based piezoelectric, mousetrap, magnetic, mercury etc.
+The different types of Vibration sensors include pin and spring, Piezoelectric, chip based piezoelectric, mousetrap, magnetic,mercury etc.

 What is a Vibration sensor?